aivarannamaa/minipip/README.rst

 and regular pip-compatible
 packages (by using `pip install --target ... <https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-t>`_).

 By default it prefers packages at micropython.org-s index.
-If the package or required version is not found there, then it turns to PyPI.
+If the package or the required version is not found there, then it turns to PyPI.

 If ``--port`` is given and `rshell <https://pypi.org/project/rshell/>`_ is available then uploads